ThummarDarshan/odooXGND/ADMIN_README.md

-# NexaUI Admin System
+# GlobeTrotter Admin System

-This document describes the admin functionality implemented in the NexaUI project.
+This document describes the admin functionality implemented in the GlobeTrotter project.

 ## Overview

-The admin system provides comprehensive user management, activity monitoring, and administrative controls for the NexaUI platform.
+The admin system provides comprehensive user management, activity monitoring, and administrative controls for the GlobeTrotter platform.
 Admins can manage users, view system statistics, send notifications, and maintain their own profiles.

 ## Features